edwardnagy/flow_coordinator/README.md

 ### Updating the Browser URL

 Wrap your screen widgets with `FlowRouteScope` to update the browser URL when navigating between screens.
 Set `routeInformation` to the desired URL for each screen.
-The browser address bar will reflect the URL of the topmost `FlowRouteScope` in the navigation stack, even when navigating back using in-app or Android back buttons.
+The browser's address bar will reflect the URL of the topmost `FlowRouteScope` in the navigation stack, even when navigating back using in-app or Android back buttons.

 ```dart